 Joining an Internet Subculture: The Socialization Process

 Becoming a member of an internet subculture involves a process of socialization that mirrors, in condensed form, the processes by which people join offline social groups.
+The dynamics of group behavior online shape every stage of this journey.

 The Newcomer's Journey